• Skip to main content

 • Preheat oven to 375 degrees farenheit.

-• Bake for 30-35 minutes or until rice is done and fluffy.
+Bake for about 25 minutes or until rice is done and fluffy.
 Tomatoes will rise to top; stir in before serving and top with cheese.

 Nutrition